-Diagnostic criteria of delirium NI

-Type of pharmacological agent(s) included Dexmedetomidine, Propofol (plus concurrent

-treatment)

-Primary and secondary outcomes Primary outcomes:

-- Length of ICU stay

-- Duration of mechanical ventilation

-- ICU mortality

-Secondary outcomes:

-- Delirium

-- Hypotension

-- Bradycardia

-- Hypertension

-Results on primary and secondary outcomes Primary outcomes:

-Results on primary and secondary outcomes - Length of ICU stay (the use of

-dexmedetomidine for sedation in ICU did no

-reduce the length of ICU stay compared with

-that of propofol)

-- Duration of mechanical ventilation (the use of

-dexmedetomidine for sedation in ICU did not

-appear to reduce the duration of mechanical

-ventilation compared with that of propofol)

-- ICU mortality (no difference in ICU mortality

-was found between patients receiving

-dexmedetomidine and those receiving Propofol)

-Secondary outcomes:

-- Delirium (Delirium rates were significantly

-reduced with dexmedetomidine compared with

-those with propofol)

-- Hypotension (the use of dexmedetomidine for

-sedation

-in ICU was not associated with significant

-reduction of the risk of hypotension compared

-with that of propofol)

-- Bradycardia (the use of dexmedetomidine for

-sedation in ICU was not associated with

-significant reduction of risk of bradycardia

-compared with that of propofol)

-- Hypertension (dexmedetomidine significantly

-increased the risk of hypertension compared with

-propofol)

-Type of meta-analytic and sequential analysis

-used

-Authors' conclusion For ICU patient sedation, dexmedetomidine may

-offer advantages over propofol in terms of

-decrease in the length of ICU stay and the risk of

-delirium.
-However, transient hypertension may

-occur when dexmedetomidine is administered

-with a loading dose or at high infusion rates.
+Diagnostic criteria of delirium NI Type of pharmacological agent(s) included Dexmedetomidine, Propofol (plus concurrent treatment) Primary and secondary outcomes Primary outcomes: - Length of ICU stay - Duration of mechanical ventilation - ICU mortality Secondary outcomes: - Delirium - Hypotension - Bradycardia Results on primary and secondary outcomes Hypertension Primary outcomes: Length of ICU stay (the use of dexmedetomidine for sedation in ICU did no reduce the length of ICU stay compared with that of propofol) Duration of mechanical ventilation (the use of dexmedetomidine for sedation in ICU did not appear to reduce the duration of mechanical ventilation compared with that of propofol) ICU mortality (no difference in ICU mortality was found between patients receiving dexmedetomidine and those receiving Propofol) Secondary outcomes: Delirium (Delirium rates were significantly reduced with dexmedetomidine compared with those with propofol) Hypotension (the use of dexmedetomidine for sedation in ICU was not associated with significant reduction of the risk of hypotension compared with that of propofol) Bradycardia (the use of dexmedetomidine for sedation in ICU was not associated with significant reduction of risk of bradycardia compared with that of propofol) Hypertension (dexmedetomidine significantly Type of meta-analytic and sequential analysis used propofol) Authors' conclusion For ICU patient sedation, dexmedetomidine may offer advantages over propofol in terms of decrease in the length of ICU stay and the risk of delirium.
+However, transient hypertension may occur when dexmedetomidine is administered with a loading dose or at high infusion rates.